fazlerabbi37/Code.random/README.md

 # Code.random

-repo for randome codes
+repo for random codes\n
-some of them (espacilly the unix ones are collected from various source)
+linux_terminal.txt is a collection from various source containing various terminal command